New phone scam conning Irish customers out of as much as €8,000, says banking industry body

 READ SOME MORE

-In previous years, banks would warn customers to not click on links from any messages purporting to be from a banking institution.
+In previous years, banks would warn customers not to click on links from any messages purporting to be from a banking institution.
 “However, banks will never include phone numbers for customers to ring within a text message,” said Ms Davenport.

 The BPFI has released a set of five guidelines for customers to help protect against such scams.
 The guidelines include not to reply to the text or provide any financial information through text; not to click on any links provided in text messages saying they are from your bank; do not use phone numbers that are sent in a text message saying it is from your bank; and never give away any personal information to anyone.